Salem-Keizer Volcanoes: Baseball in the Salem Area

 In 1977, former Stockton Ports owner/manager Carl Thompson purchased the Salem franchise and put it back on the field as an NWL member and Dodgers farm club.
 The revived Senators played until after the 1981 season, when the California Angels became the team's parent club.

 The 1982 Angels captured the first NWL championship by a Salem-area franchise, and became the first NWL champion with a losing regular-season record, a distinction which lasted until 2005.

 The Salem Angels shifted their major-league affiliation and nickname back to the Dodgers after the 1987 season.
 The Dodgers played in Salem for two seasons, with future major-league star Mike Piazza on the team's 1989 roster.

 In 1990, owners moved the Salem Dodgers to Yakima, Washington, mainly due to lack of adequate facilities.
 The Salem club had played its home games at the Chemeketa Community College field, which lacked a grandstand, permanent concession stands and other amenities.
 It would be seven years before pro baseball returned to the Salem-Keizer metropolitan area.

+As of 2025, the region will be host of the West Coast League's 17th franchise, the Marion Berries.